ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 * Create an Operator for each collection.
 Documentation is [http://handbook.arctosdb.org/documentation/users.html](http://handbook.arctosdb.org/documentation/users.html) and a How-To is available at [http://handbook.arctosdb.org/how_to/How-to-Create-a-New-User-Account-for-Operators.html](http://handbook.arctosdb.org/how_to/How-to-Create-a-New-User-Account-for-Operators.html).
 These new Operators do not need any roles or collections; this will be assigned when the collections are created.

 Once collection metadata are provided and reviewed _for all collections in the institution_, the Mentor should change the status to "approve_to_create_collections" and ensure that the database administrators have received the notification of new collections.
+Collections will not be created until an MOU has been signed by all parties.

 ## For DBAs